Ruchitha2018/React-Interview-Questions/Hooks/index.md

 # Hooks

 ## Definition:
-- Hooks are functions in React that allows to use state and lifecycle methods in functional components.
+- Hook are functions in React that allows to use state and lifecycle methods in functional components.

 ## List of Hooks:
 - ```useState```